-RNA editing is essential to the survival of trypanosomes and Leishmania, but it does not occur in humans and it is thus being investigated as a target for the development of drugs that are needed to treat infections by these parasites.
-Elucidating the details of the RNA editing process in the lab on editing has stimulated discoveries on different types of RNA editing of medical importance by others in the field.
-The lab determined the molecular mechanism of editing, identified and characterized the molecular machinery, showed that it is essential in the disease stage and validated several of its components as therapeutic targets.
+RNA editing is essential to the survival of the three major Trypanosomatid pathogens and does not occur in humans and is thus a source of targets for the development of drugs that are needed to treat infections by these parasites.
+Elucidating the details of the RNA editing process in the lab has also stimulated discoveries on different types of RNA editing of medical importance, including in humans.
+The lab determined the many aspects of the editing mechanism and molecular machinery that performs editing while showing that it is essential in the disease stage and validated several of its components as therapeutic targets.
 Current studies are characterizing the structure and functions of the proteins and multiprotein complexes that perform editing and are exploring the mysterious mechanisms that result in differential editing in different life cycle stages of the parasite which results in generation of cellular energy by different processes in different stages.
 Structure/function studies of the proteins and complexes that perform editing will aid the understanding of many nucleic acid processing mechanisms.

-The lab is using a cell-wide systems biology approach to elucidate critical cellular processes in trypanosomatid parasites that can be exploited for the development of drugs against three related parasites: Trypanosoma brucei, T. cruzi and Leishmania species.
-The lab played a leading role in forming the consortium that sequenced and annotated the genomes of these parasitic pathogens; extended this work through high-throughput proteomic and functional genetic studies; identified and validated many drug targets; and created a consortium to develop drugs for these parasitic diseases.
-Ongoing studies include collaborations with medicinal chemists who test numerous compounds for their activity against the drug targets and their potential for development into drugs that may move onto clinical trials.
+The lab is using a wide variety of cell-wide systems biology approaches to elucidate critical cellular processes in Trypanosomatid parasites that can be exploited for the development of drugs against three related parasites: Trypanosoma brucei, T. cruzi and Leishmania species.
+It played a leading role in forming the consortium that sequenced and annotated the genomes of these parasitic pathogens; extended this work through high-throughput proteomic and functional genetic studies; identified and validated many drug targets; and created a consortium to develop drugs for these parasitic diseases.
+The studies include collaborations with medicinal chemists who test numerous compounds for their activity against the drug targets and their potential for development into drugs that may move onto clinical trials.

 About Dr. Ken Stuart

 Ken Stuart, PhD, is a Professor in the Departments of Pediatrics and Global Health in the Schools of Medicine and Public Health at the University of Washington where he chaired the Department of Pathobiology and at Seattle Children’s Research Institute's Center of Global Infectious Disease Research.
-He is also an affiliate investigator in the Vaccine and Infectious Disease Division at Fred Hutch.
-Stuart received a BA in biology from Northeastern University, Boston (1963), a MA in biology from Wesleyan University, Middletown, Connecticut (1965) and a PhD in zoology from the University of Iowa, Iowa City (1969).
-He received postdoctoral training in biochemistry at the National Institute for Medical Research, London (1969–70) and SUNY Stony Brook (1970–72) before becoming an assistant professor of biology at the University of South Florida (1972–76) prior to moving to the Seattle are when he founded the Seattle Biomedical Research Institute (aka the Center for Infectious Disease Research) that has merged with Seattle Children’s Research Institute.
-He is an expert on the molecular and cell biology of parasitic pathogens and is known for his groundbreaking studies of RNA editing, a novel fundamental genetic process.
+He is also an Affiliate Investigator in the Vaccine and Infectious Disease Division at the Fred Hutchinson Cancer Center.
+He received a BA in Biology from Northeastern University, a MA in Biology from Wesleyan University and a PhD in Zoology from the University of Iowa.
+He received Postdoctoral training in Biochemistry at the National Institute for Medical Research, London and at SUNY Stony Brook before becoming an Assistant Professor of Biology at the University of South Florida prior to moving to the Seattle are when he founded the Seattle Biomedical Research Institute (aka the Center for Infectious Disease Research) that has merged with Seattle Children’s Research Institute.
+He is an expert in the molecular and cell biology of parasitic pathogens and is known for his groundbreaking studies of RNA editing, a novel fundamental genetic process, and antigenic variation.
 He led a consortium for the discovery of drugs for parasitic diseases and was a leader in an international consortium that sequenced and interpreted the genomes of three related parasites.
 He is continuing in depth studies on RNA editing and currently leads a multi-institutional project studying human immune responses to Malaria, HIV, and Covid vaccinations and infections.